dani3l0/terrible-timetable/README.md

 `starts` & `ends` is time in format `HH:SS`

 **Note:** `name` starting with `*` (like `*Long break`) won't be count as lesson.

+**Note 2**: Breaks are not necessary to add, you can skip them.
+I added because of my daily ritual called _Wypad do Lidla_.